One of my personal projects has been to model my car for the simulation game Assetto Corsa.

 The following is an overview of the different parts of the work I have done to achieve this goal.

-I wanted the result to be custom-made for Assetto Corsa, and there was no good 3D model of the
+I made my own 3D model of the car from scratch because I wanted to learn 3D modeling, I wanted the result to be custom-made for Assetto Corsa, and there was no good 3D model of the car online to base my work on.

 I used photoscanning to create a base for me to model over using Blender.